ensemble-learning/ensemble-learning.github.io/_posts/2021-02-15-semi-truck.markdown

+---
+layout: post
+title: Tesla Semi electric truck
+date: 2021-02-15 00:00:00 +0300
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+img: semi-truck.png # Add image post (optional)
+tags: [Stock] # add tag
+---

 It is revealed that the Tesla Semi truck will be mass-produced: equipped with 500 kWh battery pack, starting price of 150,000 US dollars

 Tesla has released a Semi electric truck many years ago, which is also the largest Tesla model.
 Still, it has experienced several ticket skips and has not yet been officially launched.